-For many centuries, the people of Japan have been performing rituals with the purpose of chasing away evil spirits at the start of spring.
+Setsubun (É▀Ľ¬, "seasonal division") is a festival held on February 2, 3 or 4, one day before the start of spring according to the Japanese lunar calendar.
+It is not a national holiday.
+For many centuries, people have been performing rituals with the purpose of chasing away evil spirits at the start of spring.

 Around the 13th century, for example, it became a custom to drive away evil spirits by the strong smell of burning dried sardine heads, the smoke of burning wood and the noise of drums.
 While this custom is not popular anymore, a few people still decorate their house entrances with fish heads and holy tree leaves in order to deter evil spirits from entering.